SmartMeshFoundation/Photon/README.md

 # raiden-mobile
-Go implementation of the Ethereum yellowpaper
+Go implementation of the [raiden network](https://raiden.network/101.html)

+raiden-mobile is supported by multi platform  which includes Windows,Linux,Android,iOS etc.

 ## About
 raiden-mobile is a pure Go  implementation of the raiden network,it's goal is to cooperate with python raiden and gives users another choice for mobile device.